GageSilveira/bloody_keyboard_rgb_GUI/README.md

 ### Automatically setting RGB at Boot time

--Create a helper script that your systemd service can run
+- Create a helper script that your systemd service can run
 ```setbloodyrgb.sh
 #/bin/bash
 cd /path/to/script
 python /path/to/script/Set_Bloody_Key_Color.py
 ```
--This will run the 'Set_Bloody_KeyColor.py' which will applt whatever is contained in the 'active_profile' produced by the GUI
+- This will run the 'Set_Bloody_KeyColor.py' which will applt whatever is contained in the 'active_profile' produced by the GUI
 -Make it executible
 ```console
 $ sudo chmod +x setbloodyrgb.sh
 ```

--Create a service for systemd to launch at boot time in /etc/systemd/system/
+- Create a service for systemd to launch at boot time in /etc/systemd/system/
 ```bloody-rgb.service
 [Unit]
 Description=Set Bloody RGB on Boot